Bowden Hall

 Bowden Hall is a historic building on the campus of Western New Mexico University in Silver City, New Mexico.
 It was built as a men's dormitory in 1928, and it was named in honor of a member of the board of regents.
 The bedrooms were later repurposed as classrooms.
 It was designed in the Mission Revival architectural style by Trost & Trost.
 It has been listed on the National Register of Historic Places since September 22, 1988.
+It currently houses the Department of Humanities.